stevenkaza/GroupSixBot/Bot/ReadMe.txt

 Enter a negative amount for the robot to move backwards.

+Note:

+The robot automatically checks to see how far away a closest object is, and if it is within 10cm of the distance that you want the bot to move, the robot will not move Ie we are 50 cm away from a wall and we want to go 45cm the robot will stay put but if we want to go 39 cm the robot will go that far.
+We may want to change this so that it goes within 10cm of the wall instead of staying put.
 *************
-turn (float angle)
+turn(float angle)

 Enter a positive amount for the robot's desired angle, it will turn right Enter a negative amount for the robot to turn left Again this might have to change depending on the surface of the robot

+******